 (Culture, Shopping, Bars, Theaters)

 If you are a big fan of culture, this is the perfect place to stay in Budapest, as it is considered the cultural hub of the city.
-You will find the equivalent of Paris’ Champs Elysee her, Andrassy Utca, and this will lead you to places such as the Liszt Music Academy and the State Opera House.
-You will also find many charming outdoor cafes and bars along Nagymezo Utca, which is ideal if you want to relax with a drink and simply watch the world go by.
-This is the area that is likened to the theatre districts in places such as New York and London, making it ideal for those who are looking to soak up some cultural entertainment while also being close to the many facilities and amenities in District V.
+You can see the equivalent of Paris’ Champs-Elysées, Andrassy Utca, which leads to the Liszt Music Academy and the State Opera House.
+You can also find many charming outdoor cafes and bars along Nagymezo Utca, ideal if you want to relax with a drink and watch the world go by.
+This area is likened to the theatre districts in New York or London, a must for visitors who are eager to soak up some cultural buzz while staying close to the amenities of District V.

 (Architecture, Sightseeing, Nightlife, Young Adults)

-This district is known for being the old Jewish Quarter and is a great place to soak up some history as well as take in the diverse architecture.
-This includes everything from historic synagogues through to the vibrant tenement buildings that can be found here.
-Although it went through some difficult times in decades gone by, this district has now become a lively and charming area.
-It is home to the Great Synagogue, which is the largest one in Europe and amongst the largest in the world.
-You will also find a variety of other attractions in the area, which includes the Jewish Museum.
-District VII offers access to plenty of amenities such as a great choice of dining facilities as well as good transport links to make it easier to get around.
+District VII is known as the old Jewish Quarter and is a great place to discover some history as well as take in the diverse architecture, from historic synagogues to vibrant tenement buildings.
+Although it went through tragic times in the past, this district has now become a lively and charming area.
+It is home to the Great Synagogue, the largest in Europe and amongst the largest in the world.
+You will also find a variety of other historic attractions in the area, including the Jewish Museum, a tribute to the history of the area.
+District VII offers plenty of amenities: a great choice of cafes, dining facilities and good transport links.

 (Architecture, Arts, Food)

-When you stay in District VIII in Budapest, you will find yourself in an area that combines the arts, architecture, and music.
-This diverse area has come a long way over the years, making it a popular choice amongst tourists who want to enjoy being close to the centre of the city but not right in the heart of the hustle and bustle.
-This district is where you will find the Palace Neighbourhood, which is where many aristocratic families used to live.
-Many of these palaces have now been converted to hotels, universities and a range of other institutions.
-You can also benefit from access to a range of local facilities, which includes a range of outdoor cafes and restaurants.
+When you stay in District VIII, you’ll find yourself in an area that combines the arts, architecture and music.
+This diverse district is a popular choice amongst visitors who want to enjoy being close to the city centre but not right in the middle of the hustle and bustle.
+He you will find the Palace Neighbourhood, where many aristocratic families used to live.
+Many of these palaces have now been converted into hotels, universities and a range of other institutions.
+You can also benefit from the areas array of facilities, which includes outdoor cafes and restaurants.

 (Gastronomy, Family, Solo Travellers, Concerts, Nightlife, Street Food)

-District IX with his unique atmosphere is a good choice to stay in Budapest.
-It is part of the city center, so there is a lot of public transportation opportunity (metro, tramway, bus) all over the area.
-The streets are full of bars, cafés, street food and restaurants, perfect for the fans of gastronomy.
-The Raday Street is one of the most famous places in Budapest in terms of dining, the street is literally lined with restaurants (both Hungarian and international), you can find here the popular Michelin-starred Costes as well.
-Staying in this neighborhood, you should definitely check out the Great Market, which is a must for every tourist.
-District IX has a pulsing nightlife because of the several night clubs and the Müpa, which is a big concert hall next to the Danube.
+District IX, with his unique atmosphere, is a good choice to stay in Budapest.
+It is part of the city centre, and so perfect for public transport (metro, tramway, bus).
+The streets are full of bars, cafes, street food stalls and restaurants, ideal for hungry visitors and gastronomy fans alike.
+Raday Street is one of the most famous in Budapest for eating: it is literally lined with restaurants, both Hungarian and international, and boasts the Michelin-starred Costes.
+If you visit or stay in District IX, you should check out the Great Market, a must for every serious visitor.
+District IX has a pulsing nightlife due to its many night clubs and the Müpa, a big concert hall by the Danube.

 (Relaxation, Sightseeing, Family, Couples, Park, Hill)

-Although District XI is located in the calm and peaceful Buda, there are many opportunities for entertainment in this neighbourhood.
-In the last decade District XI changed a lot, plenty of cafés, bars and galleries opened up around the Bartok Bela Boulevard.
+Although District XI is located in calm and peaceful Buda, there are many opportunities for entertainment in this neighbourhood.
+In the last decade, District XI has developed and now offers plenty of cafes, bars and art galleries around the Bartók Béla Boulevard.
 From the city centre, you can easily reach the district by tramway or metro (M4).
-Right at one of the metro stations, there is a big green area, Bikas Park, which is great if you would like to go for a walk or relax on the benches.
-It has a playground for children, a big running track, an outdoor gym for a workout, a basketball and a soccer court as well.
-Not far from the Kosztolanyi Dezso Square the Feneketlen Lake (literally it means ”bottomless lake”) is also a beautiful place with a jogging track and outdoor fitness machines.
-At the top of the Gellert Hill, you can find one of Budapest’s most emblematic symbol, the Citadella, which served as a fortress in the past.
-Now it is part of the UNESCO World Heritage.
-For Hungarians the Citadella with its famous Liberty Statue is the symbol of freedom.
-From the 235 m high Gellert Hill you can get a stunning, panoramic view over the city.
+Immediately by one of the area’s metro stations, you can stroll around Bikas Park, an ideal venue for a walk, a picnic or a rest on one of its benches.
+It has a playground for children, a running track, an outdoor gym for a workout, a basketball court, and a football pitch.
+Feneketlen Lake (the name means “bottomless lake”), not far from Kosztolanyi Dezso Square, is another beautiful place with a jogging track and outdoor fitness machines.
+At the top of Gellert Hill, you can find one of Budapest’s most emblematic symbol, the Citadella, which served as a fortress in the past and is now a UNESCO World Heritage Site.
+For Hungarians, the Citadella, with its famous Liberty Statue, is the symbol of the country’s freedom.
+Gellert Hill is also one of the best places to view Budapest: at the top of its 235 metres, you get a stunning panorama over the city.

 (Architecture, Heritage, Sightseeing, Tourist, Gastronomy, Couples)

-Situated in the historical part of the city, in Buda, District I (often called like Castle District) is a perfect choice for you if you are looking for a peaceful place to stay with amazing view on the Danube and the east side of the city.
-The nights are extremely quiet, it is very nice to take a romantic walk at that time on Castle Hill.
-Since the area consists of a labyrinth of small streets, it is a little difficult to drive a car even for a local in this neighbourhood, but the public transportation network is well-built and everything is easily accessible from the city centre with bus or the unique funicular railway.
-The district is filled with buildings, which are all part of the city’s architectural and historical heritage.
-It is worth to make a visit at the Buda Castle, the Fisherman’s Bastion and the Matthias Church.
-In the castle area, a lot of gastronomical and cultural festivals take place, for example, chocolate or wine festival, and you can find there some nice museums as well.
-The restaurants are a little expensive, but these traditional Hungarian, French and Italian dining facilities offer very high-quality service.
+Situated in a historic part of the city, in the old town of Buda, District I (often called Castle District) is a perfect choice if you are looking for a peaceful stay with amazing views over the Danube and the east side of the city.
+The nights are extremely quiet and offer wonderful romantic walks on Castle Hill.
+This is an area best discovered on foot.
+Driving through the narrow labyrinthine streets of Castle District is a challenge, even for the locals.
+Fortunately, public transport networks are well-built Castle District is accessible from the city centre by bus or funicular railway.
+The district is bulges with buildings, all part of the city’s architectural and historic heritage.
+Buda Castle, the Fisherman’s Bastion, the Matthias Church and the district’s museums are all worth a visit.
+The castle area also hosts many gastronomical and cultural events, such as a chocolate festival or a wine festival.
+The restaurants are a little expensive, but these traditional Hungarian, French and Italian establishments offer good food and high-quality service.

 (Relaxation, Nature, Family, Hiking, Car)

-A little far from the city centre the District XII is situated on the west side of Budapest, in Buda, and consists of big green areas on the hills.
-If you want to spend your holiday outside of the busy city centre, it might be an excellent choice for you.
-Despite the fact that there is no metro in this district, you can get everywhere easily by bus.
-Also one of the most popular hiking destination in Budapest, Normafa lies in this area, it got renovated just a few years ago.
-Normafa has everything that you need for a nice day in nature: beautiful view, walking/hiking trails, benches for picnic and even playground for the children.
+Some way from the city centre, District XII is situated on the west side of Budapest, in Buda.
+It consists of large green areas covering the hills.
+If you want to spend a holiday outside of the busy centre, District XII might be an excellent choice for you.
+Despite the fact that there is no metro in this area, you can move around everywhere by bus.
+One of the most popular hiking destination in Budapest, Normafa lies within this district.
+Normafa, which was renovated a few years ago, has everything that you need for a lovely day in nature: beautiful views, well maintained hiking trails, benches for picnics and even a playground for children.
 In wintertime, when there is snow, it is also possible to ski on the hill.

 (Sightseeing, Family, Park, Zoo, Museums, Festivals)

-District XIV is located not so far from the city centre and easily accessible by metro (M1) or bus.
-The district is famous for its beautiful big green area, the City Park, which is Budapest’s biggest park and popular cultural centre at the same time.
-All year long a lot of festivals and cultural programs take place here.
-This area is especially ideal for you if you want to relax in nature, make a picnic and enjoy the beautiful view, or visit one of Europe’s largest thermal bath, the Szechenyi Spa Baths.
-In City Park, you can find also plenty of opportunities for entertainment: zoo, circus, museums and other attractions like the Vajdahunyad Castle or the Heroes’ Square.
-There is a few coffee shops and restaurants at the park if you are looking for dining facilities, also the well-known Gundel Restaurant can be found there.
+District XIV is located not far from the city centre and is easily accessible by metro (M1) or bus.
+District XIV is especially ideal if you want to relax in nature, have a picnic and enjoy the beautiful views, or visit one of Europe’s largest thermal baths, the Szechenyi Spa Baths.
+The district is famous for its beautiful City Park, Budapest’s largest park and a popular cultural centre in one.
+Festivals and cultural programmes take place all year round.
+In City Park, you can also enjoy family entertainment: a zoo, a circus, museums and other attractions, such as Vajdahunyad Castle or Heroes’ Square.
+There are a few coffee shops and restaurants in the park if you are looking for somewhere to eat.
+The well-known Gundel Restaurant is situated in City Park.

 (Sziget Festival, Young Adults)

-Despite District III is located far from the city centre, you might consider making a visit there in the summer.
-Every August Europe’s one of the largest music festivals, the Sziget Festival is held in this district, on the Obudai-Sziget (Obudai-Island).
+Despite District III’s location far from the city centre, you might consider visiting in the summer.
+Every August, the district hosts one of Europe’s largest music festivals, the Sziget Festival, on Obudai-Sziget, a large island on the Danube.